postmanlabs/labs-docs/v6/postman/sending_api_requests/working_with_tabs.md

 ##### Busy Tab

-Postman puts a tab in 'Busy' mode as soon as it changes its preview mode.
+Postman puts a tab in 'Busy' mode as soon as the request receives a response (a state change though no data is modified).
 Let's say you have a request open in a preview tab and you hit the send button to view its response - the tab changes its state from 'preview' to 'busy' because of the change in the response of the request.
 Postman now opens other requests in a new preview tab, until there's a state change.

 The following screen illustrates this:

 [![tabs in busy mode](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Busy.gif)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Tab_Busy.gif)

-In the above screen, you can view how Postman opens a new preview tab to display the information in other requests soon after a preview tab changes its state to busy.
+In the above screen, you can view how Postman opens a new preview tab to display information in other requests soon after a preview tab changes its state to busy.

 ##### Unsaved Tab (Dirty Tab)